vanguardbackup/vanguard/README.md

 | `vanguard:encrypt-database-passwords`               | Used to convert any previously non-encrypted database passwords to encrypted.
 This was only necessary once.                            |

 **Note:** There are other commands, but they are not intended to be run manually and are used internally by Vanguard's scheduler.

-## Security Vulnerabilities

-If you discover a security vulnerability within Vanguard, please send an e-mail to [lewis@larsens.dev](mailto:lewis@larsens.dev) within 24 hours of discovery.
-All security vulnerabilities will be promptly addressed.
-Thank you.

 ## Contributing